 3 Totally different ways to say sorry in Spanish

 “I’m sorry!”
-These were the only words that my friend Mark pronounced right after an embarrassing situation: He accidentally opened the door of women’s restroom and saw a someone peeing.
+These were the only words that my friend Mark pronounced right after an embarrassing situation: He accidentally opened the door of women’s restroom and saw someone peeing.

 Poor Mark, every time I think about him, I picture that scene of him, suddenly closing his eyes, shutting the bathroom’s door and running away yelling the opening words of this post over and over.